refinedev/refine/.changeset/real-planes-float.md

 # New Auth Hooks

 📌 Added `useRegister` hook.
-This hook is used to register new user. `userRegister` falls into register function of [`AuthProvider`](https://refine.dev/docs/core/providers/auth-provider/).
+This hook is used to register new user. `useRegister` falls into register function of [`AuthProvider`](https://refine.dev/docs/core/providers/auth-provider/).

 📌 Added `useResetPassword` hook.
-This hook is used to reset password. `userResetPassword` falls into `resetPassword` function of [`AuthProvider`](https://refine.dev/docs/core/providers/auth-provider/).
+This hook is used to reset password. `useResetPassword` falls into `resetPassword` function of [`AuthProvider`](https://refine.dev/docs/core/providers/auth-provider/).

 📌 Added `useUpdatePassword` hook.
-This hook is used to update password. `userUpdatePassword` falls into `updatePassword` function of [`AuthProvider`](https://refine.dev/docs/core/providers/auth-provider/).
+This hook is used to update password. `useUpdatePassword` falls into `updatePassword` function of [`AuthProvider`](https://refine.dev/docs/core/providers/auth-provider/).

 ```diff
 - <LoginPage>